• Skip to main content

 Antidepressants and Pregnancy Adam Urato

-Following the FDA Panel on SSRIs and pregnancy, there have been 25 at least 25 English language US-based media reports and counting.
+Following the FDA Panel on SSRIs and pregnancy, there have so far been 25 English language US-based media reports and counting.
 These are reproduced following the UnSafe Safety Systems post.
-There will likely be more from professional medical groups and medica journals which will be posted after this post.
+There will likely be more from professional medical groups and medical journals which will be posted after this post.
+Anything anyone spots would be good to get.

 All comments on these reports should be posted linked to FDA Panel on SSRIs and Pregnancy or There’s Something About Pregnant Mary